Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 Since PST:EE already includes the majority of the PS:T Fixpack, there is no need to install anything in preparation for Unfinished Business.

+Important:
+PST:EE patch version 3.1.4 and earlier contains a bug that will reset modded content whenever the party enters or resets the Modron Maze.
+To work around this issue, it is strongly recommended to download and install Generalized Biffing (http://www.shsforums.net/files/file/741-generalized-biffing/) as the final mod in the mod list.

 Components
 ~~~~~~~~~~